fbpx

 I am CAMM

-More than one hundred years ago, CAMM’s Founder, Fr.
+More than one hundred years ago, the Central Association of the Miraculous Medal’s (CAMM) Founder Fr.
 Joseph Skelly, CM, declared, “[CAMM] came into being, we believe, through Mary’s inspiration.
 We feel certain that throughout every day of its existence thus far Mary’s guidance has led it, Mary’s protection has sheltered it, and Mary’s prayers have granted it growth and stability.”

 These words still resonate today through the halls of CAMM.
-And throughout the building, located across the street from The Miraculous Medal Shrine, there are images of Mary everywhere.
+And throughout the building, located across the street from The Basilica Shrine of Our Lady of the Miraculous Medal, there are images of Mary everywhere.
 Since its establishment on Thursday, March 25, 1915 (the Annunciation of the Blessed Mother), CAMM has faithfully upheld its primary mission to usher the faithful to “come to the foot of the altar” for Mary’s graces.
-And even though times, technology, and people have changed throughout the decades, CAMM’s mission is still as relevant today as it was 105 years ago.
+And even though times, technology, and people have changed throughout the decades, CAMM’s mission is still as relevant today as it was nearly 110 years ago.

 HISTORY SHAPES THE FUTURE